educach/dsb-client/docs/curricula.rst

     $curriculum = new LP21Curriculum($data->curriculum);
     $curriculum->setCurriculumDictionary($data->dictionary);

-The curriculum class supports the handling of LOM-CH *curricula* field data (field no 10). **WARNING:** *this is not officially implemented yet, and might change!
-The following is still a suggestion.* This is represented as a series of *taxonomy paths*.
-Please refer to the `REST API documentation <https://dsb-api.educa.ch/latest/doc/>`_, specifically the format of the Lom-CH *classification* field (field no 9) for more information on the structure.
-By default, it only considers *discipline* taxonomy paths.
-If you wish to parse a taxonomy path with another *purpose* key, pass it as the second parameter to ``setTreeBasedOnTaxonPath()``.
+The curriculum class supports the handling of LOM-CH *curriculum* field data (field no 10).
+This is represented as a series of *taxonomy trees*.
+Please refer to the `REST API documentation <https://dsb-api.educa.ch/latest/doc/>`_, for more information on the structure.

 .. code-block:: php